joseeden/joeden/docs/008-Microsoft-Azure/004-Azure-Security/001-Azure-Security.md

     - Provider handles underlying components, emphasizing service delivery.

+## Data Protection and Identity

+Azure provides various measures for data protection and identity management.
+- Includes tools like encryption, access control, Key Vaults, and information protection.
+- Ensures secure handling of sensitive information and identity management.
+- Supports compliance and enhances overall security posture.

+## Role-Based Access Control (RBAC)

+RBAC allows precise control over permissions within your Azure environment.
+- Defines custom or pre-defined roles to manage user access.
+- Assigns roles to users or groups, ensuring appropriate access levels.
+- Includes roles such as contributor, owner, reader, and various administrative roles.

 ## Azure Security Services

 These Azure security services collectively provide a comprehensive approach to securing workloads, managing secrets, monitoring and analyzing data, and responding to security threats across the enterprise.

+### Azure Security Center

+Azure Security Center is your go-to for comprehensive security management across your resources.
+- Provides unified security management and advanced threat protection.
+- Offers actionable recommendations and insights to enhance security.
+- Foundational layer for monitoring the security of your Azure resources.

+### Azure Policy

+Azure Policy ensures that your deployments and configurations comply with organizational standards.
+- Enforces rules and standards across your Azure environment.
+- Assesses compliance with corporate and regulatory standards like GDPR.
+- Helps maintain consistent governance and compliance at scale.

+### Azure Blueprints

+Azure Blueprints streamline the process of deploying resources according to organizational standards.
+- Combines templates and policies to ensure consistent deployments.
+- Includes predefined blueprints like the Security and Compliance GDPR Blueprint.
+- Facilitates adherence to best practices and regulatory requirements.

 ### Microsoft Defender for Cloud